Your ward councillors are:

 - promoting community safety

-The ward team will focus their work and allocate the ward budget to projects which help address these priorities.
-For 2017 to 2018 the ward budget is £47,654.
-This is made out of £18,264 of the capital element (incl. carry over from year 2016-17) that can be utilised for improvements to the local highways infrastructure and £29,390 of the general budget.
+The Ward Team will focus their work and allocate the ward budget to projects which help address these priorities.
+For 2018 to 2019 the ward budget allocation is £23,790.

-To find out how the ward budget for 2017 to 2018 was allocated, see ward funding decisions.
+To find out how the ward budget for was allocated, see ward funding decisions.